This tab aims to help you better navigate this guide and directs you to some particularly good beginning resources for Anthropology Research.

 b) carrying out seed research: go to the initial sources and check the footnotes, endnotes, and bibliographies to find further resources.
 It is also helpful to walk around the shelves in the library where you find initial print sources, as other related sources will be shelved in this area.

-3. Use reference sources and Reviews of Current Research to start your research as well.
-There are great electronic and print reference tools (dictionaries, encyclopedias, atlases, and more) that can help you clarify and narrow down your topic and identify great starting resources.
+3. Use reference sources, including Reviews of Current Research and Encyclopedias and Dictionaries to start your research as well.
+These can help you help you clarify and narrow down your topic, define key terms, and identify great starting resources.

 The "Films, Images, Maps" Tab lists resources and methods to identify and access relevant films and images for your research.